Perturbative width of open rigid strings

 \section{Abstract}

-We present perturbative calculation of the width of the energy profile of stiff strings up to two loops in D dimensions.
-The perturbative expansion of the extrinsic curvature term signifying the rigidity of the string in Polyakov-Kleinert action is taken around the free Nambu-Goto string.
-The mean-square width of the string field is derived for open strings with Dirichlet boundary condition.
+We present a perturbative calculation of the energy profile width of rigid strings up to two loops in D dimensions.
+The perturbative expansion of the extrinsic-curvature term, signifying the rigidity/smoothness of the string in Polyakov-Kleinert action, is taken around the free Nambu-Goto string.
+The mean-square width of the string field is derived for open strings with the Dirichlet boundary condition.
 We compare the broadening of the smooth Polyakov-Kleinert string to the lattice Monte Carlo data of the QCD flux tube just before the deconfinement point and find a good match at the intermediate and large color source separation.